 Why do these strange hair grow from random spots?

 Every single hair strand on your body is produced by a hair follicle, which grows in different phases.
 There is a growth (anagen) phase, a cessation (catagen) phase where the blood supply is cut off from the follicle and the hair stops actively growing, and lastly, a rest (telogen) phase, where the hair strand eventually becomes brittle and drops off.
 Once the hair has dropped off, the hair follicle is stimulated to begin the growth phase again and the cycle repeats itself.

 We all know that our skin is covered in hair follicles from head to toe, but different body areas have different “instructions” on the sort of hair to grow.
 You would expect thick and long strands of hair growing out of your scalp, but not your face or hand, for example.
 However, our body occasionally gets things mixed up too!

-The hair strands on your face, arm, back, etc. are naturally programmed to grow much thinner and finer, and to stop growing at a certain length short enough for the strand to look almost invisible on your skin.
+The hair strands on your face, arms, back, etc. are naturally programmed to grow much thinner and finer, and to stop growing at a certain length short enough for the strand to look almost invisible on your skin.
 However, sometimes one of these hair follicles misses the memo and continues to stay in the growth phase for a much longer time, pumping in more nutrients and cells to produce that long, thick and dark hair strand that seemingly pops out of nowhere.
-As previously mentioned, the appearance of these rogue hairs are harmless and benign, but if you should experience the rapid growth of denser patches of hair on unusual areas of the body, do seek medical advice from a doctor!
+As previously mentioned, the appearance of these rogue hairs is harmless and benign, but if you should experience rapid growth of denser patches of hair on unusual areas of the body, do seek medical advice from a doctor!

 This miscommunication within your body could have been caused by a wide variety of factors, such as medications, genetics, pregnancy, menopause, or simply hormonal fluctuations.
 Whatever it is, they’re generally hard to prevent, but you can take your own steps to remove them if they should prove unsightly!